 The National Library of Albania in Tirana was founded in 1922, but it did not begin to produce an official national bibliography until 1959 when a section for bibliography was established within the Library.
 This section serves as the national bibliographic center for Albania.
 In addition to producing the current national bibliography it also works on selected retrospective bibliographies and bibliographies of works in Albanian, but published outside the borders of the country.
 It also is responsible for the bibliographic serial Albanica which is a bibliography of Albanica, or foreign works about Albania [UIUC Call Number: IASL Albanian Reference 016.94965 AL132 v.
 1-2].
-As of June 2003 the National Library of Albania does not have an independent website or an online catalog available for searching on the Internet.
+Since joining COBISS (Co-operative Online Bibliographic Systems and Services), the the National Library of Albania has unveiled a collection online resources for scholars (see: http://www.bksh.al/).
+As of March 2015, the national library supports a unique collection of specialized bibliographies.
+Researchers can view these bibliographies at: http://www.bksh.al/ebibliografi.html.

 Tirane: Biblioteka Kombetare, Sektori i Bibliografise, 1960- .